St Bartholomew's Church, Great Harwood: Exterior

 St Bartholomew's is built in the Perpendicular style in coursed rubble, with roofs of stone slate.
 Its plan consists of a nave with a west tower, aisles and a chancel to the east.
 There is a porch to the south and a vestry to the north.
 The tower has four stages and diagonal buttresses.
 There is a stair turret at the south east corner, and a crenellated parapet.
 There is a three-light west window under a pointed arch head, with a moulding.
 There are two-light belfry louvres with moulding.

 The nave and aisles have three-light windows with stone mullions In the south wall of the chancel there are two two-light windows.
 The east window has four lights and Perpendicular-style tracery.

 Interior and fittings

 Internally, the tower measures 9 ft by 10 ft.
 The nave measures 66 ft 9 in by 15 ft 6 in and is accessed from the tower through a high arch with chamfered orders.

 There is a 19th-century reredos, now in the tower, that depicts the Annunciation.
 There is 17th-century octagonal baptismal font.
 Stained glass in the church includes work by Henry Holiday, Ballantine & Gardner and A. Seward & Co.

 The Lanterns in the main church were recently updated to LED by Electrical & Building Solutions with the assistance of Saturn Lighting Bolton, which has enabled a great energy saving and increase in the quality of artificial light in the space without changing the look or feel of the main hall.

-External features
+Churchyard

+The political activist and cotton weaver Mortimer Grimshaw (died 1869) is buried in the old churchyard.
 St Bartholomew's churchyard extension contains the war graves of two soldiers and an airman of World War I.